weathertrader/battery_charge/README.md

 Available charge power is expected to be 3300 W or greater except when it derates.
-State of energy (soe) battery is defined as energy remaining over full energy (PW_EnergyRemaining / PW_FullPackEnergyAvailable), and is considered to be full when soe > 90% is 'starting to get full'
+State of energy (soe) battery is defined as energy remaining over full energy (PW_EnergyRemaining / PW_FullPackEnergyAvailable), and is considered to be full when soe > 90% is starting to get full.

 ## Results